Bryony Frost on board Franco De Port for Willie Mullins in John Durkan

-Bryony Frost will have a ride for Willie Mullins on Sunday as the champion trainer prepares a seven-strong team for the John Durkan Memorial Punchestown Chase.
+Bryony Frost will have a ride for Willie Mullins today as the champion trainer prepares a seven-strong team for the John Durkan Memorial Punchestown Chase.

 Mullins has saddled a joint-record seven previous winners of the Grade One contest and appears intent on adding to his tally this weekend.